 - Which insights do you want to see regularly (trend, delta, reminder)?

 Once you have these answers, you can decide which steps to automate.
+If you need help defining which biomarkers to start with, check the biomarker baseline checklist for a standardized starting point.

 Phase 2 – Implementing Quick Wins